Data-Science-Unit/ProMOTe/README.md

 - `M_part`: Indices of the individual's partially observed conditions.
 - `M_unobs`: Indices of the individual's unobserved conditions.
 - `d_obs`: A vector containing the absence/presence of the fully observed conditions as 0s and 1s.
-- `t_obs`: A vector containing the onset times of the fully observed conditions.
+- `t_obs`: A vector containing the onset ages of the fully observed conditions.
 - `d_part`: A vector containing the absence/presence of the partially observed conditions as 0s and 1s.
-- `rho`: A vector of length N containing observation start dates.
+- `rho`: A vector of length N containing observation start ages.
-- `tau`: A vector of length N containing observation end dates.
+- `tau`: A vector of length N containing observation end ages.
 - `M`: The number of conditions in the data.

 **Outputs:**